elixir-lang/elixir/lib/elixir/pages/Guards.md

 ## Failing guards

-Errors in guards do not result in a runtime error, but in the erroring guard fail.
-For example, the `length/1` function only works with lists, and if we use it on anything else it fails:
+Errors in guards do not result in runtime errors, but in guards failing.
+For example, the `length/1` function only works with lists.
+If we use it with anything else, a runtime error is raised:

 ```elixir
 iex> length("hello")
 ** (ArgumentError) argument error
 ```

-However, when used in guards, it simply makes the corresponding clause fail (i.e., not match):
+However, when used in guards, the corresponding clause simply fails to match:

 ```elixir
 iex> case "hello" do